Pawandeep16/DailyBlog/Readme.md

 **Date : 24-May-2022**
-## Sending Messages to specific Students using ERPNext
+## Sending Messages to specific Students

 - Creating New Email Group Add Subscribers to whom we want to send emails.
 - We can them in a bluk by writing their emails.